SyedSarafeenaAli/BigMartSalesPredictionSystem/README.md

 # OBJECTIVES:-

-1. DATA PREPROCESSING AND CLEANING
+1. DATA PREPROCESSING AND CLEANING:

 Handle missing values (for weight, store size, etc.)

-Deal with zeros or invalid values (e.g. zero visibility) Standardize or unify inconsistent categorical labels (e.g. "LF", "Low Fat", etc.)
+Deal with zeros or invalid values (e.g. zero visibility)

+Standardize or unify inconsistent categorical labels (e.g. "LF", "Low Fat", etc.)

-2. FEATURE ENGINEERING
+2. FEATURE ENGINEERING:

-Create derived features (for example, number of years since establishment for a store) Transform categorical features to numeric form (one-hot encoding, label encoding) Possibly interaction terms or aggregation features
+Create derived features (for example, number of years since establishment for a store)

+Transform categorical features to numeric form (one-hot encoding, label encoding)

+Possibly interaction terms or aggregation features

-3. MODEL BUILDING AND SELECTION
+3. MODEL BUILDING AND SELECTION:

-Train multiple regression algorithms (e.g. Linear Regression, Decision Tree, Random Forest, XGBoost) Compare their performance using cross-validation
+Train multiple regression algorithms (e.g. Linear Regression, Decision Tree, Random Forest, XGBoost)

+Compare their performance using cross-validation

-4. MODEL EVALUATION
+4. MODEL EVALUATION:

-Use appropriate error metrics (e.g. RMSE, R²) to evaluate model predictions Compare training vs validation errors to check overfitting
+Use appropriate error metrics (e.g. RMSE, R²) to evaluate model predictions

+Compare training vs validation errors to check overfitting

-5. PREDICTION AND DEPLOYMENT
+5. PREDICTION AND DEPLOYMENT:

-Use the best performing model to make predictions on test/unseen data Possibly wrap the model in an application (web app or API) for users to input features and get sales estimates
+Use the best performing model to make predictions on test/unseen data

+Possibly wrap the model in an application (web app or API) for users to input features and get sales estimates